2023/2024 ERISA Compliance Checklist

 Many ERISA requirements, however, are regularly scheduled.
 Here’s a checklist broken down by each quarter of the plan year:

-- Within 45 days, fourth-quarter benefits statements must be distributed to plan participants.
+- Within 45 days, distribute fourth-quarter benefits statements to plan participants.

-- A Summary Annual Report for the prior year must be provided to participants.
+- Provide a Summary Annual Report for the prior year to participants.

-- An updated Summary Plan Description must be provided to participants if the plan document had been changed in the prior year.
+- An updated Summary Plan Description must be provided to participants if the plan document changed in the previous year.

-- Within 45 days, second-quarter benefits statements must be distributed to participants.
+- Within 45 days, distribute second-quarter benefits statements to participants.

 - Excise tax (10%) must be paid.

-- Changes to or installments of a safe harbor 401(k) plan
+- Send the following notices to applicable participants: automatic enrollment, Qualified Default Investment Alternative, changes to or installments of a safe harbor 401(k) plan.

-- Within 45 days, third-quarter benefits statements must be distributed to participants.
+- Within 45 days, distribute third-quarter benefits statements to participants.

 Although some requirements are specific to your plan year, you can easily schedule them out on a compliance calendar with other important HR dates and distribute them via an HRIS such as BerniePortal.
-Look here to the Department of Labor, for a detailed list of possible penalties for noncompliance.
+Look to the Department of Labor for a detailed list of possible penalties for noncompliance.

 What Else Can HR Do to Ensure ERISA Compliance?

-ERISA compliance can be a burden, especially if you’re trying to manage it alone, but it can be done.
+ERISA compliance can be a burden, especially if you’re trying to manage it alone, but it is possible.
 If you’re overwhelmed by ERISA and other compliance requirements, you might consider working with a third-party administrator.

 - BerniePortal Blog—a one-stop-shop for HR industry news